Buckingham Palace is The King’s official London residence and an amazing place to visit for a glimpse into monarchy past, present and future.

 Favourite Castles and Palaces in England

-Information is correct to the best of my knowledge at the time of writing.
-Be sure to check with the relevant venues for opening times, their full terms and conditions, and to check prices, availability and payment terms.
+I paid all my own expenses to visit Buckingham Palace and am not connected with The Royal Collection in any way.
+Information is correct to the best of my knowledge at the time of writing and I accept no responsibility for, nor can I be held liable for, your experience of any of these venues.
+Be sure to check with the relevant venues for opening times, their full terms and conditions, and for prices, availability and payment terms.

 Comments & Reviews